Entrance Exams and Waivers

 The GMAT (Graduate Management Admission Test) Focus Edition is a 2-hour and 15-minute standardized exam designed to predict how test takers will perform academically in MBA (Masters in Business Administration) programs.
 GMAT scores are used by graduate business schools to make admission decisions.Take the GMAT Mini Quiz Now!(opens in a new tab)

-- a 65-minute Verbal section (41 multiple-choice questions)
+- 45-minute Verbal Reasoning section (23 multiple-choice questions)

-Visit this link for practice tests, test registration and helpful videos.
+Visit this link for practice tests, test registration, and helpful videos.

-Send GMAT scores to Providence College School of Business school code 3406.
+Providence College School of Business GRE Code

-- two 30-minute Analytical Writing Assessments
+- 30-minute Analytical Writing Assessments (1 essay)

 GMAT and GRE Waivers

 MBA applicants are required to take the GMAT or the GRE exam.
 The Providence College MBA Program will waive the GMAT or GRE requirement for admission consideration if the applicant proves to the satisfaction of the MBA Program, at least one of the following: